Libyan war planes attack country's biggest steel plant in Misrata

-TRIPOLI (Reuters) - Forces loyal to Libya’s internationally recognized government on Sunday launched air strikes on the country’s biggest steel plant at Misrata, officials said, hitting the western city allied to a rival group for a second consecutive day.
+TRIPOLI, Jan 4 (Reuters) - Forces loyal to Libya’s internationally recognised government on Sunday launched air strikes on the country’s biggest steel plant at Misrata, officials said, hitting the western city allied to a rival group for a second consecutive day.

-Turkish Airlines, the only foreign airline still flying to Libya, canceled a flight from Misrata to Istanbul, according to the website of Istanbul airport.
+Turkish Airlines, the only foreign airline still flying to Libya, cancelled a flight from Misrata to Istanbul, according to the website of Istanbul airport.
 The airline could not be immediately reached for comment.

-Mohamed Abdelmalik al-Faqih, chairman of the Libyan Iron and Steel Company (Lisco), said war planes hit the plant’s perimeter and a wall near a company training center at around 1100 local time.
+Mohamed Abdelmalik al-Faqih, chairman of the Libyan Iron and Steel Company (Lisco), said war planes hit the plant’s perimeter and a wall near a company training centre at around 1100 local time.

 A state news agency loyal to the rival Tripoli government said a plane had also tried attacking an air force academy near the civilian airport but fired its rockets early after coming under anti-aircraft fire, missing its targets.